Beyond Basics

 Do not forget to uncheck "OCaml: Use OCaml Env".
 This setting is a legacy option that may disappear in future versions of the OCaml Plugin.
 For now, if you don't uncheck the option, you will not see your Opam switches in Visual Studio Code.

 Now when you edit any .ml file, you will see an OCaml option on the bottom toolbar of Visual Studio.
 You can click on it (it typically is labelled as Global OCaml) and select your opam switch.
-The dkml switch is usually what you want.
-However if you created your own switch for a project you should use that instead; just make sure you have first done:
+If you created your own switch for a project you should use that instead; just make sure you have first done the following in your switch:

 Copy